one-diary/HealthHub/README.md

 [![PR's Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](https://github.com/vrushti-mody/HealthHub/pulls)
 [![Issues](https://img.shields.io/github/issues-raw/vrushti-mody/HealthHub)](https://github.com/vrushti-mody/HealthHub/issues)

 Making healthy lifestyle changes is easier said than done.
 Even when we're strongly motivated, adopting a new, healthy habit — or breaking an old, bad one — can be terribly difficult.
 Creating and maintaining healthy eating habits doesn’t have to be hard.
 If you start by incorporating small changes into your daily habits, you can make a big impact on your eating pattern and create lasting, healthy eating habits.
-The Health Corner wants to help you do just that!
+HealthHub wants to help you do just that!

 ## How is this tool helpful?